 Peter Davison is brilliant!
 I really like his innocence as the Doctor in this story.
-I also like his scenes with Nyssa and Tegan aboard the spaceship and he seems to be accepting Turlough very quickly in this story.
+I also like his scenes with Nyssa and Tegan aboard the spaceship and he seems to be accepting of Turlough very quickly in this story.

 The Doctor is delighted to see his old friend, the Brigadier, again.
-I liked it when Peter’s Doctor is about to make a noble sacrifice to save Nyssa and Tegan and it was very dramatic and moving to see.
+I liked it when Peter’s Doctor was about to make a noble sacrifice to save Nyssa and Tegan and it was very dramatic and moving to see.

 Sarah Sutton is a joy to watch as Nyssa!
 She seems side-lined I’m afraid, but I love her screen time in this story.
 I love Nyssa’s costume, as it’s a blue-grey jacket and skirt and she looks so lovely and glamorous.

 I liked it when Nyssa shows her caring side in this story, especially when she’s looking after Mawdryn in the TARDIS.
 She also shows sympathy for Mawdryn when they learn the truth about his condition.

 ‘Mawdryn Undead’ is a great story to kick off ‘The Black Guardian Trilogy’.
 It’s a great introduction to Turlough as a companion and features a superb return for the Brigadier and the Black Guardian in it.